Pakistan: Services

+As of 2025–26, the services sector was the largest contributor to Pakistan's GDP, accounting for 58.42% of GDP.
+The sector accounted for 41.6% of total employment in 2024–25.
+In the International Telecommunication Union's ICT Development Index, Pakistan's score increased from 56.4 in 2025 to 67.7 in 2026, an increase of 20% from 2025.
+Approximately 57% of Pakistan's population used the Internet in 2024.
+In fiscal year 2023–24, Pakistan's ICT exports rose to a record $2.6 billion.
+Pakistan ranks among the world's top five freelancing markets, with an estimated three million freelancers.
+During the first ten months of fiscal year 2025–26, freelancers earned more than US$950 million in foreign exchange.

-Agriculture and mining sector
+Agriculture

-Surface mining in Sindh.
-Pakistan has been termed the 'Saudi Arabia of Coal' by Forbes.
+Pakistan is the 6th largest producer of dates in the world.

-The Pakistani economy has shifted from agriculture to services, with agriculture contributing only 20.9% of the GDP as of 2015.
-Despite this, Pakistan's wheat production in 2005 surpassed Africa's and nearly matched South America's, highlighting its agricultural significance.
-The sector employs 43.5% of the labor force and is a major source of foreign exchange.

-Manufactured exports, heavily reliant on agricultural raw materials like cotton and hides, face inflationary pressures due to supply shortages and market disruptions.
-Pakistan ranks fifth in cotton production, self-sufficient in sugarcane, and the fourth-largest milk producer globally.
+The agriculture sector employs 43.5% of the labour force and is a major source of foreign exchange.
+Pakistan produced 28.98 million metric tons of wheat in 2025/2026 (3% of global output), ranking 7th globally.
+Pakistan ranks fourth in cotton production, fifth in sugar production, and is the fourth-largest milk producer globally.
 Though land and water resources haven't increased proportionately, productivity gains, especially from the Green Revolution in the late 1960s and 1970s, significantly boosted wheat and rice yields.
 Private tube wells and High Yielding Varieties (HYVs) further augmented crop yields.
 Meat industry accounts for 1.4 percent of overall GDP.

 Industry

-Television assembly factory in Lahore.
-Pakistan's industrial sector accounts for about 20% of the GDP, and is dominated by small and medium-sized enterprises.

 Industry, constituting 19.74% of GDP and 24% of total employment, is the second-largest sector.
 Large-scale manufacturing (LSM) dominates, representing 12.2% of GDP, with cement production thriving due to demand from Afghanistan and the domestic real estate sector.
 In 2013, Pakistan exported 7,708,557 metric tons of cement, with an installed capacity of 44,768,250 metric tons.
 The textile industry, a key player in Pakistan's manufacturing, contributes 9.5% to GDP and employs around 15 million people.
 As of 2022, Pakistan ranks seventh globally in cotton production, with substantial spinning capacity, making it a major exporter of textile products in Asia.
 China has been a significant buyer of Pakistani textiles, importing US$1.527 billion worth of textiles in 2012.